-What You Need to Know About Financial Services Sales Agent
+What Do Financial Services Sales Agent Do?

-Occupation Description Sell financial services, such as loan, tax, and securities counseling to customers of financial institutions and business establishments.
+Position Description Sell financial services, such as loan, tax, and securities counseling to customers of financial institutions and business establishments.

 - Evaluate costs and revenue of agreements to determine continued profitability.

-Things a Financial Services Sales Agent Should Know How to Do
+Financial Services Sales Agent Skills

 Persuasion: Persuading others to change their minds or behavior.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.